 The first part of a fresh look at testing

-For something that is thought to be precise and unambiguous, the whole subject of software testing tends to be hilariously unclear.
-I’ve had a deep interest in the subject of automated testing for iOS for years now, and found that if you ask 3 people what the point of testing is, you’ll probably get a dozen different answers.
+For something that is thought to be precise and unambiguous, the whole subject of software testing tends to be comically unclear.
+I’ve had a deep interest in the subject of automated testing for iOS for years now, and find that if you ask 3 people what the point of testing is, you’ll probably get a dozen different answers.

 For . . .